Topology of irrationally indifferent attractors: Abstract

 \section{Abstract}

-We study the attractors of a class of holomorphic systems with an irrationally indifferent fixed point.
-We prove a trichotomy for the topology of the attractor based on the arithmetic of the rotation number at the fixed point.
-That is, the attractor is either a Jordan curve, a \textit{one-sided hairy circle}, or a \textit{Cantor bouquet}.
-This has a number of remarkable corollaries on a conjecture of M.~Herman about the optimal arithmetic condition for the existence of a critical point on the boundary of the Siegel disk, and a conjecture of A.~Douady on the topology of the boundary of Siegel disks.
-Combined with earlier results on the topic, this completes the topological description of the behaviors of typical orbits near such fixed points, when the rotation number is of high type.
+We study the post-critical set of a class of holomorphic maps with an irrationally indifferent fixed point.
+We prove a trichotomy for the topology of the post-critical set based on the arithmetic of the rotation number at the fixed point.
+The only possibilities are Jordan curve, one-sided hairy Jordan curve, and Cantor bouquet.
+This explains the degeneration of the closed invariant curves inside the Siegel disks, as one varies the rotation number.